Arkansas Highway 227: Route description

-US 70 to US 270
+Hempwallace to Royal

-Highway 227 begins at US 70 west of Hot Springs.
-The highway winds north through rolling hills through the community of Sunshine before terminating at US 270 west of Royal.
+Highway 227 begins at US 70 at Hempwallace.
+The route winds north through rolling hills through the community of Sunshine before terminating at US 270 west of Royal.

 Piney to Lake Ouachita State Park

-Highway 227 begins at US 270 west of Hot Springs at Piney near Lake Hamilton.
-The route runs north through Hawes and Mountain Pine before intersecting with Highway 192.
+The route begins at US 270 at Piney near Lake Hamilton.
+Highway 227 runs north through Hawes and Mountain Pine before intersecting Highway 192.
 Following this intersection, the route enters the Ouachita National Forest and Lake Ouachita State Park.
-The highway terminates at Crawdad Island Rd/Mountain Pine Rd (state park roads) near the visitor's center.
+Highway 227 terminates at Crawdad Island and Mountain Pine Roads (state park roads) near the visitor's center.

 History

 Highway 227 was created from US 270 to Lake Ouachita State Park by the Arkansas State Highway Commission (ASHC) on July 10, 1957.
 The second segment was created on July 28, 1965.